-In furtherance of this goal, the government is in the process of implementing a comprehensive regulatory regime aimed at providing legal certainty to industry participants and ensuring that business in the sector conducted in or from Bermuda is done in a properly regulated matter, in accordance with the highest international standards.
+In furtherance of this goal, the government has implemented a comprehensive regulatory regime aimed at providing legal certainty to industry participants and ensuring that business in the sector conducted in or from Bermuda is done in a properly regulated matter, in accordance with the highest international standards.
 This regulatory regime is described in more detail below, but, in summary:

-- a new Digital Asset Business Act has been passed by the Bermuda Parliament and is awaiting royal assent.
-When passed, this will comprise a regulatory framework for fintech businesses; and - although not covered by the Digital Asset Business Act, initial coin offerings will be regulated under a separate regime.
+- the Digital Asset Business Act comprises a regulatory framework for fintech businesses operating in or from Bermuda: and - although not covered by the Digital Asset Business Act, initial coin and security token offerings are regulated under a separate regime.

-The government has also announced that fintech businesses wishing to set up in Bermuda are to benefit from a relaxed work permit policy, and has signed a number of memoranda of understanding with fintech businesses, under which these businesses have committed to establishing operations and creating jobs in Bermuda.
+The government has also announced that fintech businesses wishing to set up in Bermuda are to benefit from a relaxed work permit policy, offers through the Bermuda Business Development Agency a concierge service for businesses wishing to establish operations on the island, and has signed a number of memoranda of understanding with fintech businesses, under which these businesses have committed to establishing operations and creating jobs in Bermuda.

-Although digital asset offerings and businesses will be regulated in the manner described in this article, there is no legislation or other provision of Bermuda law affording official or legal recognition of any cryptocurrency or any other digital asset, or conferring equivalent status with any fiat currency.
-Nor has the government or the Bermuda Monetary Authority (the "BMA"), the territory's financial regulator and issuer of its national currency, backed any cryptocurrency itself, and the Bermuda dollar remains the territory's legal tender.
+Although digital asset offerings and businesses are regulated in the manner described in this article, there is no legislation or other provision of Bermuda law affording official or legal recognition of any cryptocurrency or any other digital asset, or conferring equivalent status with any fiat currency.
+Nor has the government or the Bermuda Monetary Authority (the "BMA"), the jurisdiction's financial regulator and issuer of its national currency, backed any cryptocurrency itself, and the Bermuda dollar remains the territory's legal tender.